codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/nomad.md

 This pipeline does the following:

-1. Clones the source code with a [Git clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/)
+1. Clones the source code through a [Git clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/).
-1. Uses a [build step]({{site.baseurl}}/docs/pipelines/steps/build/) to create a Docker image for a simple Go application.
-The image is automatically pushed to the default Docker registry
+1. Creates a Docker image for a simple Go application through a [build step]({{site.baseurl}}/docs/pipelines/steps/build/).
+The image is automatically pushed to the default Docker registry.
-1. Runs `envsubst` to replace all variables in the job spec.
+1. Replaces all variables in the job spec by running `envsubst`.
 These include:
-   * the Registry token so that Nomad can access the default Docker registry
+   * The Registry token so that Nomad can access the default Docker registry
    * The docker image name and tag to be deployed
-1. Runs the job with another [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) (i.e. deploys the image to Nomad)
+1. Runs the job to deploy the image to Nomad through a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).

 Run the pipeline and see your deployment succeed.